The Lake Alta hike Queenstown is a short and easily-accessible alpine hike located high up on the Remarkables Mountain Range above Queenstown.

 Remarkables access road cost: $10 per car only during the Summer months

 - Hike Length and Duration: 3.5 km (1 hour) return to the Lake.
-5 km (1.5 -2 hours) return to the saddle viewpoint
+5 km or (1.5 -2 hours) return to the saddle viewpoint

 - Lake Alta Elevation: 1850 m

-After making it to the skifield car park, we found a signpost with trail information immediately after turning right up the pedestrian roadway.
+After making it to the Skifield car park, we found a signpost with trail information immediately after turning right up the pedestrian roadway.

 This is in fact, the trailhead.
 The start of the hike, therefore, involves some road walking up to the ski fields before continuing on to the right, up a slope, and over a well-marked trail.